“I’m no genius. I’m smart in spots—but I stay around those spots.”

 * * *

-The concept applies outside of investing.
+Circle of Competence applies outside of investing.

 Buffett describes the circle of competence of one of his business managers, a Russian immigrant with poor English who built the largest furniture store in Nebraska, thusly: